kevintvh/dap-courses/nifi-webservice/README.md

 # Experiments

-This senario uses `StandardHttpContextMap` service.
+This scenario uses `StandardHttpContextMap` service.
 You should enable the service in the `NiFi Flow Settings`'s `Controller Services` tab.

 ## Sending the HTTP request